lasscat/namemcpy/usage/USAGE.md

 (THIS IS NOT A PART OF NAMEMC API JUST SOME FEATURE THAT I THOUGHT MIGHT BE USEFULL FOR ALL OF YOU YOU CAN ALSO YOU THE BUILT IN FUNCTIONS THAT AUTO CONVERT IT ALSO.) username to uuid (returns uuid)

+For more detail check out the examples folder.